SirPepe/ornament/Readme.md

 }
 ```

-In this case, the property `foo` always represents a boolean.
-Any non-boolean
+In this case, the IDL attribute `foo` always represents a boolean.
+Any
-value gets coerced to booleans.
-If the attribute `foo` gets set to any value
+non-boolean value gets coerced to booleans.
+If the content attribute `foo` gets
-(including the empty string), `foo` returns `true` - only a missing attribute
+set to any value (including the empty string), `foo` returns `true` - only a
-counts as `false`.
+missing content attribute counts as `false`.

 ### Transformer `literal(options)`

-Implements an attribute or property with a finite number of valid values.
-Should
+Implements an attribute with a finite number of valid values.
+Should really be
-really be called "enum", but that's a reserved word in JavaScript.
-It works by
+called "enum", but that's a reserved word in JavaScript.
+It works by declaring
-declaring the valid list of values and a matching transformer.
-If, for example,
+the valid list of values and a matching transformer.
+If, for example, the list
-the list of valid values consists of strings, then the `string()` transformer is
+of valid values consists of strings, then the `string()` transformer is the
-the right transformer to use:
+right transformer to use:

 ```javascript
 import { define, attr, literal, string } from "@sirpepe/schleifchen";